encoredev/encore/docs/primitives/pubsub.md

 }
 ```

-## The benefits of PubSub
+## The benefits of Pub/Sub

-PubSub is a powerful building block in a backend application.
+Pub/Sub is a powerful building block in a backend application.
 It can be used to improve app reliability by reducing the blast radius of faulty components and bottlenecks.
 It can also be used to increase the speed of response to the user, and even helps reduce cognitive overhead for developers by inverting the dependencies between services.

-For those not familiar with PubSub, lets take a look at an example API in a user registration service.
+For those not familiar with Pub/Sub, lets take a look at an example API in a user registration service.
 The behavior we want to implement is that upon registration, we send a welcome email to the user and create a record of the signup in our analytics system.
-Now let's see how we could implement this only using APIs, compared to how a PubSub implementation might look.
+Now let's see how we could implement this only using APIs, compared to how a Pub/Sub implementation might look.

 ### An API only approach